Authored by the expert who managed and guided the team behind the United Arab Emirates Property Pack

 Is citizenship automatic after long-term residency in the UAE?

-Beyond the residency duration, citizenship applicants must demonstrate fluency in Arabic, maintain a clean criminal record, have a legal source of income, and receive endorsement from UAE authorities.
+Beyond the residency duration, UAE citizenship applicants must also demonstrate Arabic language proficiency, a clean criminal record, financial stability, and a legitimate source of income, with no standardized test but rather a holistic assessment by the authorities.

 What are the real requirements to become a citizen in the UAE?